-- i.
-Whether the director has been an executive officer or employee of the Company or a subsidiary of the Company as the case may be within the last three years; - ii.
-Whether the director has or has had within the last three years, a significant business relationship with the Company either directly, or as a partner, shareholder, director or senior employee of a body that has a such a relationship with the Company; - iii.
-Whether the director has received or receives significant additional remuneration from the Company or any member of the group of which the Company forms part in addition to a director's fee; - iv.
-Whether the director has close family ties with any of the Company's executive Directors or senior employees; - v.
-Whether the director has served on the Board for more than twelve consecutive years; or - vi.
-Whether the director is or has been within the last three years an engagement partner or a member of the audit team of the present or former external auditor of the Company or any member of the group of which the Company forms part.
+- whether the director has been an executive officer or employee of the Company or a subsidiary of the Company as the case may be within the last three years; - ii. whether the director has or has had within the last three years, a significant business relationship with the Company either directly, or as a partner, shareholder, director or senior employee of a body that has a such a relationship with the Company; - iii. whether the director has received or receives significant additional remuneration from the Company or any member of the group of which the Company forms part in addition to a director's fee; - iv. whether the director has close family ties with any of the Company's executive Directors or senior employees; - v. whether the director has served on the Board for more than twelve consecutive years; or - vi. whether the director is or has been within the last three years an engagement partner or a member of the audit team of the present or former external auditor of the Company or any member of the Group of which the Company forms part.

 Following an assessment of the criteria above and after having considered whether other situations exist which may possibly impinge on the independence of the current non-executive Directors, the Board considers all current non-executive Directors to be independent.
-It is the Board's view that despite the fact that Dr. Alec A. Mizzi, Mr. Joseph A. Gasan, Mr. Joseph Said, Mr. David Demarco and Mr. Joseph Bonello have served on the Board for more than twelve consecutive years, the Directors in question continue to provide valuable contribution and insight to the Board as well as a deep understanding of the Company's operations and market in which it operates and in the carrying out of their role, their ability to exercise objective and unbiased judgement has not been impaired by length of service.
-Furthermore, Mr. Joseph Said is also the CEO and Executive Director of Lombard Bank Malta p.l.c. ("Lombard") which provides credit facilities to the Company.
-It is the Board's view that the fact that Mr. Joseph Said is a director of a company that has a significant relationship with the Group does not impinge on Mr. Said's independence and his ability to take objective and unbiased judgements.
-In any case, the relationship between Lombard and the Company is conducted on a commercial and arms' length basis and Mr. Joseph Said has informed the Board of Directors that he is not involved in any decisions concerning or which have a bearing on the Lombard relationship.
+It is the Board's view that despite the fact that Dr. Alec A. Mizzi, Mr. Joseph A. Gasan and Mr. Joseph Said have served on the Board for more than twelve consecutive years, the Directors in question continue to provide valuable contribution and insight to the Board as well as a deep understanding of the Company's operations and market in which it operates and in the carrying out of their role, their ability to exercise objective and unbiased judgement has not been impaired by length of service.
+Furthermore, Mr. Joseph Said is also the CEO and executive Director of Lombard Bank Malta p.l.c. ("Lombard") which provides credit facilities to the Company.
+It is the Board's view that the fact that Mr. Joseph Said is a director of a company that has a significant relationship with the Group, this did not impinge on Mr. Said's independence and his ability to take objective and unbiased judgements.
+In any case, the relationship between Lombard and the Company is conducted on a commercial and arms' length basis and Mr. Joseph Said has informed the Board of Directors that he is not involved in any decisions taken by Lombard in relation to the Company.
+Likewise, as a director of the Company, Mr. Joseph Said is not involved in any decisions concerning or which have a bearing on the Lombard relationship.
+Additionally, the Audit Committee of which Mr. Joseph Said is currently the Chairman does not decide or discuss banking arrangements with Lombard or with any other bank and should it for any reason become necessary to do so, Mr. Joseph Said would not participate in any such decision.